Notes for Potential Hikers

 - Sir Francis Drake Boulevard runs along the shore of Tomales Bay, but private property blocks access to parts of the shore: we elected to stay on trails on Inverness Ridge.

 - At times, we were forced away from the water by high tide, steep cliffs, or impassable rocks.
 Shoreline accessibility in a number of places varies considerably based on the tides.

 - It used to be possible at low tide to walk along the beach from Kelham Beach to Arch Rock, pass through the sea tunnel and ascend to the trail on the south side of Arch Rock; however the arch collapsed in 2015 and this routing is no longer possible.
-We did not follow the beach on our trip because they tide was too high.
-The trail that used to give access to the top of the arch is closed as the area is highly unstable and dangerous.
+We did not follow the beach on our trip because the tide was too high.
+The trail that used to give access to the top of the arch is currently closed as the area is still highly unstable and dangerous.

 - The route follows the road south from Pearce Point Ranch in the Tomales Point area.
 It may be possible to go cross-country from the ranch to Kehoe Beach, but there is a high fence around the Tule Elk enclosure and some thick coastal chaparral with abundant Poison Oak.
 We opted to follow the road rather than try to hike west of the road closer to shore.
 The road is only busy on weekends.

 During parts of the year, some beaches are closed due to the presence of marine mammals, in particular Elephant Seals which sometimes haul out on Point Reyes beaches.
 Although they look like big slugs, they can be dangerous and giving them space is necessary for both ethical and safety reasons.

 Portions of our route are off-trail to avoid using paved roads.